Zach's writing ranges from matters of gardening, cooking, aquariums, and fish to more niche topics like coin collecting.

 This Australian native won't add any edible value to your garden, but it will bring a host of colorful blossoms!
 Named for the unique shape of its flower, the kangaroo paw is quickly growing in popularity in gardens all around the world.

 These perennial plants can adapt to a variety of climates and conditions.
-This not only makes them great for no-hassle landscaping projects but also perfect for planting in containers on your porch or patio!
+This not only makes them great for no-hassle landscaping projects but they're also perfect for planting in containers on your porch or patio!
 Bring some color and excitement to your gardens by learning the basics of caring for kangaroo paws.

 Traits such as foliage height and flower color vary among different species, but these plants tend to look very similar.
 The foliage grows in clumps with a dense number of long and slender leaves.
 The flowers are known to be brightly colored and fuzzy with small hairs.
 The tubular shape of the flowers attracts hummingbirds, honeyeaters, and many other birds who eat from flowers.